Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Methodology

-We now delineate our data collection process, data organization methods, and econometric models.
-We use Python (namely the polars and linearmodels/statsmodels ecosystems) to parse and clean data from Statistics Canada and the Government of New Brunswick.
-Subsequently, we run several fixed-effects and correlated random-effects regression models on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.
+We now delineate our data collection process, data organization methods, and statistical models.
+We use Python (namely the polars and linearmodels/statsmodels ecosystems) to parse and clean data from Statistics Canada and the GNB.
+Subsequently, we run several fixed-effects and correlated random-effects regressions on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.

 ## Data Collection and Sources

 We use an unbalanced panel of annual data from 2000&#x2013;2018 on New Brunswick municipalities, received via personal correspondence with the GNB and Dr. Craig Brett of Mount Allison University; however, this data is also publicly available at [@GNB00to18], albeit in a less structured format.
 (The year 2005 is excluded due to missing/improperly formatted tokens, but we may coordinate further with the GNB to obtain this data in the future.)
-Each set of annual data contains 95 to 103 municipalities, with a total of 104 unique municipalities across all years.
+Each set of annual data contains 95 to 103 municipalities, with a total of 104 unique municipalities over all years.

 This is supplemented by 2024 data on municipal policing provider agreements [@And25].
 We map this data backwards to municipal jurisdictions and boundaries from previous years and integrate indicators into interaction terms in our panel as described below.

-Finally, the instrumental variable in the first stage of our 2SLS regression is median household income, given in census data from Statistics Canada.
-Data is only available from 2000 [@SC01], 2005 [@SC06], 2015 [@SC16], and 2020 [@SC21];
+Finally, the instrumental variable in the first stage of our 2SLS regression is median household income, given in census data from Statistics Canada (StatsCan).
+Data is only available from 2000 [@SC01], 2005 [@SC06], 2015 [@SC16], and 2020
-hence, linear interpolation is applied for the intervening years.
-The resulting income data (typically correlated with tax base per capita but not with tax rate) is then used to reduce simultaneity bias in our fixed-effects model.
+[@SC21]; hence, linear interpolation is applied for the intervening years.
+The resulting income data (typically correlated with tax base but not with tax rate) is then used to reduce simultaneity bias in our fixed-effects model.

 ## Data Cleaning and Organization